 While working on Design 4 we refined our formula for Seasteading Cement.
 The roadways would have been made of a cheaper and more elastic material so they could be easily replaced.

 The first thing we did was join multiple structures together to allow them to stabilize each other.
 This worked to a limited degree.
-We reduced our angle of pitch from 12.5 degrees to only 9 degrees and our heave from 3.17 m/s to only 2.92 m/s, but this still wasn’t good enough.
-In order to make this platform truly stable in storm waves, we would need to drastically change the design.
+We reduced our angle of the pitch from 12.5 degrees to only 9 degrees and our heave from 3.17 m/s to only 2.92 m/s, but this still wasn’t good enough.
+To make this platform truly stable in storm waves, we would need to drastically change the design.

-The heave plate underneath our structure is designed to increase friction when the seastead is being pulled up into the air by a large storm wave, so maybe by adding a second heave plate below the first we would be able to cut these numbers in half.
-When we ran a simulation on a double heave plate design we found the the pitch was now 8.5 degrees and the heave had been lowered to 3.06 m/s, a marginal change at best.
+The heave plate underneath our structure is designed to increase friction when the seastead is being pulled up into the air by a large storm wave, so maybe by adding a second heave plate below the first, we would be able to cut these numbers in half.
+When we simulated a double heave plate design we found that the pitch was now 8.5 degrees and the heave had been lowered to 3.06 m/s, a marginal change at best.
 Improvements still need to be made.

 5 double heave plated seasteads have been joined together to further increase stability, while improvements were made it was still too unstable to live in during storms.

-Then we ran a simulation on a design lifted out of the water on a huge deep sea spar.
+Then we simulated a design lifted out of the water on a huge deep sea spar.
 The results were striking.
 The amount of wobble placed on this new seastead was reduced to only 3.7 degrees, and the heave had been lessened to only 0.962 m/s.
-We decided to abandon Design 4 and make the spar based design our new Design 5.
+We decided to abandon Design 4 and make the spar-based design our new Design 5.

-Lastly, we tried to go wider and have a large house on top with 9 spars below to see if we could reduce pitch to the minimum possible.
+Lastly, we tried to go wider and have a large house on top with 9 spars below to see if we could reduce the pitch to the minimum possible.
 We found that when adding multiple spars we could allow the upper portion of the structure to support more weight.
-This meant heavier materials, a more durable home and more stories to the structure being built, perhaps up to three or four floor buildings.
-This 9 spar design had only 1.42 degrees of pitch with 2.78 m/s of heave.
-This means that while pitch was somewhat below average and the structure could support heavier buildings, the heave had been increased significantly.
+This meant heavier materials, a more durable home, and more stories to the structure being built, perhaps up to three or four-floor buildings.
+This 9-spar design had only 1.42 degrees of the pitch with 2.78 m/s of heave.
+This means that while the pitch was somewhat below average and the structure could support heavier buildings, the heave had increased significantly.